alli2729/aliens/README.md

 ## Martian
 Saturns have horns in addition to the attributes of Aliens
 ## Saturn
-Saturns have tails in addition to the attributes of spacemen
+Saturns have tails in addition to the attributes of Aliens